Kern River Preserve

 The South Fork Kern River, designated a national Wild and Scenic River since 1987. flows down the South Fork Valley, through the Kern River Preserve and then into Lake Isabella.
 The South Fork is the source for irrigation water for agriculture and the rare riparian forests of the valley.
 The river's upper reaches have populations of golden trout, California's state fish.
 The golden trout is being reviewed by United States Fish and Wildlife Service for listing under the Endangered Species Act.

 Scientific research studies are conducted at the Kern River Preserve, including the Grinnell Resurvey Project, a 2008-09 resurvey by University of California, Berkeley students of zoologist Joseph Grinnell's 1914 landmark survey of California species.

-The preserve features a visitor's center, a self-guided nature trail, monthly nature events, monthly volunteer work days and a variety of festivals during the year.
+The preserve features a visitor center, a self-guided nature trail, monthly nature events, monthly volunteer work days and a variety of festivals during the year.

 History

 The Preserve is located on the former cattle ranch of Andrew Brown, which dates to the 1860s.
 The ranch was bought by The Nature Conservancy in 1979 and the deed transferred to National Audubon Society in 1998.